Multiculturalism: South Africa

 South Africa is the fifth-most populous country and one of the most developed countries in Africa.
 South Africa also officially recognises 11 languages including English, making it third behind Bolivia and India in most official languages.
 The three most common languages are Zulu, Xhosa, and Afrikaans.
-Though South Africa's cultural traditions may decline as it becomes more and more Westernised, it is still known for its diverse culture.
+Though South Africa's cultural traditions may decline as it becomes more and more Westernised due to its development, it is still known for its diverse culture.

 Oceania

 Australia

-The next country to adopt an official policy of multiculturalism after Canada was Australia, a country with similar immigration situations and similar policies, for example the formation of the Special Broadcasting Service.
-The Australian Government retains multiculturalism in policy and as a defining aspect of Australia today.
+The next country to adopt an official policy of multiculturalism after Canada was Australia, a country with similar immigration situations and similar policies - for example, the formation of the Special Broadcasting Service.
+The Australian Government retains multiculturalism in policy and as a defining aspect of modern Australia.

 The White Australia Policy was dismantled after World War II by various changes to immigration policy, although the official policy of multiculturalism was not formally introduced until 1972.
 The election of John Howard's Liberal-National Coalition government in 1996 was a major watershed for Australian multiculturalism.
 Howard had long been a critic of multiculturalism, releasing his One Australia policy in the late 1980s.
 A Practical Reference to Religious Diversity for Operational Police and Emergency Services, first published in 1999, was a publication of the Australasian Police Multicultural Advisory Bureau designed to offer guidance to police and emergency services personnel on how religious affiliation can affect their contact with the public.
 The first edition covered Buddhist, Hindu, Islamic, Jewish and Sikh faiths, with participation of representatives of the various religions.
 The second edition, published in 2002, added Christian, Aboriginal and Torres Strait Islander religions and the Baháʼí Faith to the list of religions.

 Contact between people of different cultures in Australia has been characterised by tolerance and engagement, but have also occasionally resulted in conflict and rifts.
 Australia's diverse migrant communities have brought with them food, lifestyle and cultural practices, many of which have been absorbed into mainstream Australian culture.

-Members of a multicultural community who are not of Anglo-Australian background or not "assimilated" are often referred to in policy discourse as culturally and linguistically diverse (CALD), introduced in 1996 to replace non-English speaking background (NESB).
+Members of a multicultural community who are not of English-speaking Anglo-Australian, Anglo-Saxon or ‘Anglo-Celtic’ Australian background or not "assimilated" are often referred to in policy discourse as culturally and linguistically diverse (CALD), introduced in 1996 to replace non-English speaking background (NESB).